plandes/grsync/README.md

 ## Usage

-The program has two phases: freeze and thaw.
-Git repositories (URLs and configuration, not files), symbolic links (see [caveat](#symbolic-links)) and files are first *froozen* into a distribution zip.
+The program has two phases: *freeze* and *thaw* (see [overview](#overview)).
+The command line program is used twice: first on the *freeze* on the source system and then *thaw* on the target machine.

+First the distribution is created as a configuration file along with saved files in a distribution zip file.
 This distribution file is then copied to the target machine that is to be configured with the user's home directory setup.
 The distribution also includes a bootstrap script that creates a Python virtual environment and then invokes the program to *thaw* the distributing.

 1. [Install](#obtaining) the `grsync` program.
 2. Decide what you want to transfer to the target system (see